mitra42/frugal-iot/docs/filestructure.md

 * _configuraton.h	- configuration defines, will be generated automatically at a later stage
 * _settings.h		- settings file that conditionally includes based on _configuration.h
 * actuator_xxx.h and .cpp	- define a header and code for a specific actuator
-* sensor_xxx.h and .cpp	- define a header and code for a specific sensor
+* sensor_xxx.h and .cpp	- define header and code for a specific sensor
-* logic_xxx.h and .cpp	- define a header and code for a specific logic
+* logic_xxx.h and .cpp	- define header and code for a specific logic
-* comms_xxx.h and .cpp	- define a header and code for a specific comms
+* comms_xxx.h and .cpp	- define header and code for a specific comms
+* system_xxx.h and .cpp - define header & code for system utilities.
+* docs/* documentation

-Look at actuator_blinken.h and actuator_blinken.c for an example of using namespace
+Look at actuator_blinken.h and actuator_blinken.c for an example of using namespace note how the namespace name is the section followed by capitalized item e.g. aBlinken or sClock